open-ephys/ephys-course/source/EEA/exday1.rst

     (Bonus question: what happens to the voltage drop across the capacitor as frequency increases?)

-.. container:: tabox

-   8A.
-The 40Hz circuit below has a max current of 20mA, the above circuit has a max of only 12mA.

-   8B.
-This new circuit will have a max current of 24.4 mA.

-   With increasing frequency, the impedance of the capacitor decreases.
-That means that:
-   - The overall current in the circuit increases (I = V/R with lower R)
-   - The ratio of impedance between the 200 Ohm resistor and the capacitor changes.
-It's another voltage divider: the 5 volt must still be 'spent' in the circuit, but more of it now goes to the 200 Ohm resistor.
-The voltage drop over the capacitor reduces as its impedance reduces.

 9. Capacitive voltage divider
 ###################################
 Because capacitors impede current flow, we can use them to build voltage dividers, just like the resistor divider shown above.